ChainSkins/chainskins/terms-conditions.md

 ---

-### 9. Jurisdiction and Governing Law
+### 9. Governing Law and Jurisdiction

-These Terms shall be governed by and construed in accordance with the laws of **Estonia**.
-You agree to the exclusive jurisdiction of the courts located in Estonia for any disputes related to the Platform.
+For the purposes of these Terms and Conditions, the laws of the country where the Platform operator resides shall govern this agreement.
+Users agree to submit to the exclusive jurisdiction of the courts located in that country for any disputes arising out of or relating to these Terms.

-This choice of law does **not imply that chainskins.net is a registered business** in Estonia or elsewhere.
+This choice reflects the actual place of operation and legal domicile of the Platform operator, ensuring clarity and enforceability.

 ---